AdobeDocs/journey-optimizer.en/help/using/configuration/rule-sets.md

    ![](assets/rule-set-activate-set.png)

-Activating a rule set will impact any messages it applies to on their next execution.
-Learn how to [apply a rule set to a message](#apply-rule-set).

 >[!NOTE]
 >
 >It can take up to 10 minutes for a rule or rule set to be fully activated.
 You do not need to modify messages or republish journeys for a rule to take effect.